 3. Identify your audience.

-Keep in mind who will read your bio.
+Keep in mind who will read your work bio.
 Is your reader a corporate executive or a potential client?
 Or is your bio listed on a professional ad page?
 In each case, your bio should reflect what you want the specific audience to know about you.

 4. Use the third person; avoid the passive.

-Your bio should read as an objective statement about yourself.
+Your professional bio should read as an objective statement about yourself.
 Instead of writing, “I initiated and managed an extensive rebrand of Company X,” you should write, “ Ms. Jones initiated and managed an extensive rebrand of Company X.”

 Avoid the passive voice when possible, since you want your professional life to sound vibrant and active.
 Write, “Ms. Jones became Creative Director of Company X in 2010” instead of “Ms. Jones was promoted to Creative Director of Company X in 2010.”
 That sounds like you took charge in a dynamic way.